NOAA-OWP/ngen/doc/BMI_MODELS.md

 * `library_file`
   * Path to the library file for the BMI library
   * Required for C-based BMI model formulations
+* `registration_function`
+  * Name of the [bootstrapping pointer registration function](#additional-bootstrapping-function-needed) in the external module
+  * required for C-based BMI modules if the module's implemented function is not named `register_bmi` as discussed [here](#additional-bootstrapping-function-needed)
+  * only needed for C-based BMI modules

 ### Optional Parameters
 * `variables_names_map`